 As I poured over the women’s health literature, I began to understand that sun-health messages have changed a lot over our generation.

-As the pandemic wears on and some of you are now being vaccinated (and according to numerous women on my programme, also now getting some symptoms obviously), then I want to remind you that exposure to sunlight isn’t only about improving Vitamin D levels.
+As the viral load on numerous people around the world has increased with the pandemic, then I want to remind you that exposure to sunlight isn’t only about improving Vitamin D levels.

 Research from the University of Scotland, reports that sunlight exposure also lowers blood pressure and improves immune health.